 The SupportAssist diagnostics (previously known as ePSA diagnostics) performs a complete check of your hardware.
-The SupportAssist diagnostics is embedded with the BIOS and is launched by the BIOS internally.
-The embedded SupportAssist diagnostics provides a set of options for particular devices or device groups allowing you to:
+The SupportAssist diagnostics is embedded in the BIOS and is launched by it internally.
+The SupportAssist diagnostics provides a set of options for particular devices or device groups.
+It allows you to: